markmengg/cs30-major-project/proposal.md

 # Needs To Have List

-- Visually appealing game UI with css styling
+- Visually appealing game UI
 - Main adventure mode with at least one fully functioning level
     - Mimicking the real game, we want generated sunlight as currency to buy plants and a wave of randomly generated zombies
 - Unique plants and zombies required in specific levels